Teachmeai/TeachMe-Latest/README.md

 - JWT invalid: confirm `JWT_SECRET` matches Supabase JWT secret; tokens must be fresh and valid.
 - OPA denies: adjust `policy.rego` or your route’s `action`/`resource` to match policy.

+### Project Structure
+- Backend (FastAPI): project root, app entry `trunk.py`
+- Frontend (Next.js): `ascend-educate-nextjs/` — see its README for setup

+### Environment Summary
+- `.env` in project root for backend
+- `ascend-educate-nextjs/.env.local` for frontend

 ### Notes
 - Extend policies by editing `opa/policy.rego` in the project and restarting OPA (or `PUT /v1/policies/authz`).
 - Replace the example OPA rule with your real RBAC logic.

+### Further reading
+- See `docs/ARCHITECTURE.md` for architecture and rationale (Redis, OPA, flows)
+- See `docs/COMMUNICATION_FLOW.md` for frontend↔backend and backend↔OpenAI communication
+- See `docs/SUPABASE_SETUP.md` for Supabase envs and migrations
+- See `docs/AUTH_SETUP.md` for Email OTP + Google setup and templates
+- See `docs/ENV_REFERENCE.md` for all env variable names
+- See `docs/DIRECTORY_STRUCTURE.md` for an overview of folders and key files
+- See `docs/IMPLEMENTED_FEATURES.md` for a concise list of what's implemented
+- See `docs/UNUSED_APIS.md` for endpoints and utilities not yet used by the UI
+- See `docs/AGENT_FUNCTIONS.md` for functions available to each agent
+- See `docs/HANDOFF.md` for a comprehensive handoff (onboarding, ops, APIs, etc.)
+- See `docs/NEXT_IMPLEMENTATION.md` for the upcoming super_admin + grading plan